*mentored undergraduate student

 Ma, S., Cui, Y.K., Munoz, M., Qiu, F. W., Suaraz, S., Chen, E.E., Corriveau, K.H.
 (2021, April).
 Examining the Relationship Between Parental Authoritarianism and Children’s Trusting Preferences in China and the U.S.

-Poster Presented at the Biennial Conference of Society of Research for Child Development, Minneapolis, MN. (abstract)
+Poster presented at the Biennial Conference of Society of Research for Child Development, Minneapolis, MN. (abstract)